-- Council resources are released in accordance with the Council's approved procedures and budgets; - > All payments are subject to appropriate approval in accordance with the Council's approved procedures; - Payments are supported by appropriate documentation, either in the form of an original trade invoice or other appropriate form of document confirming the payment as due and/or an acknowledgement of receipt, where no other form of invoice is available; - All discounts due on goods and services supplied are identified and appropriate action taken to secure the discount; and - > VAT has been appropriately identified for periodic recovery.
+- ➤ Council resources are released in accordance with the Council's approved procedures and budgets; - ➤ All payments are subject to appropriate approval in accordance with the Council's approved procedures; - Payments are supported by appropriate documentation, either in the form of an original trade invoice or other appropriate form of document confirming the payment as due and/or an acknowledgement of receipt, where no other form of invoice is available; - ➤ All discounts due on goods and services supplied are identified and appropriate action taken to secure the discount; and - ➤ VAT has been appropriately identified for periodic recovery.

-We have again reviewed the Council's approach to the approval and authorisation of release of funds to traders and staff and consider that they are generally sound, examining documentation supporting all payments during the year for compliance with the above criteria noting that invoices are now being signed by members confirming their review and approval for payment.
+We have again reviewed the Council's approach to the approval and authorisation of release of funds to traders and staff and consider that they are generally sound, examining documentation supporting all payments during the year for compliance with the above criteria noting that invoices are continue to be signed by members confirming their review and approval for payment, as are the payment lists provided to Council for approval.

-We note that the final 2020-21 quarter's VAT reclaim, together with the first quarter's VAT for 2021-22 was reclaimed and repaid by HMRC in August 2021.
-The second and third quarters' VAT reclaims for 2021-22 were also submitted and repaid during the financial year with the fourth quarter's reclaim prepared and submitted at the close of the year.
+We note that the final six months 2023-24 VAT reclaim, together with the first and second quarter's VAT for 2024-25 were reclaimed and repaid by HMRC.
+The third and fourth's quarters' VAT reclaims for 2024-25 had not been submitted at the close of the year.